Dongli99/AutoStat/README.md

 # AutoStat
-Practicing and automating stat related calculation
+Practicing and automating stat related calculation.
+Avoiding using readily libraries for practicing purpose.